rotundasoftware/backbone-courier/README.md

 ### <a name="passMessages"></a>View.passMessages

-The `passMessages` hash can be used to pass messages received from a child view further up the view hierarchy, to potentially be handled by a more distant ancestor.
+The `passMessages` is used to pass messages received from a child view further up the view hierarchy, to potentially be handled by a more distant ancestor.
 Each entry in the hash has the format:

 	"messageName source" : newMessage